-Food for the Hungry responds to human suffering through holistic community development and emergency disaster relief.
-Our solutions for programmatic development address the physical, spiritual and relational needs of vulnerable people.
+Food for the Hungry (FH) responds to human suffering through long-term community development and emergency disaster relief.
+Our solutions address the physical, spiritual, and relational needs of vulnerable people.

-When you partner with Food for the Hungry, your gifts equip us to help communities tackle their biggest obstacles.
-We meet their most basic needs through resources such as clean water, medical aid, food, equal educational opportunities to girls and boys, vocational training and empowerment in the midst of unimaginable hardships.
+When you partner with Food for the Hungry (FH), your gifts equip us to help communities tackle their biggest obstacles.
+We meet their most basic needs through resource and help build their capacity to solve problems far into the future.
+We believe that ending poverty requires more than just providing resources.

-- Food for the Hungry is different from other NGO’s and non-profits in that we honor the people we serve by inviting them to contribute to the process.
-Through community-owned transformation, we empower children, families and communities to invest in their own development.
-We address the root causes of poverty through a relational model of complementing and enabling local institutions.
+●Food for the Hungry (FH) is different from other NGOs and non-profits in that we honor the people we serve by equipping them to lead to the process of development.
+Through community-owned transformation, children, families, and communities invest in their own development and address the root causes of poverty.

-- Our international staff belong to the nations they serve.
+●Our international staff belong to the countries they serve.
 We are not foreigners or outsiders offering a new way of life.
-We are sisters and brothers lifting the shared burden from the shoulders of our global family.
+We are sisters and brothers lifting the shared burden from the shoulders of our global family